ryedin/site/_languages/rails.md

 title: "Ruby (Rails)"
 ---

-Getting started with Django on Convox is easy.
+Getting started with Rails on Convox is easy.
 Your app will need a `Dockerfile` and `docker-compose.yml`.

 See [Preparing an Application](/docs/preparing-an-application) for more details.